authzed/terraform-provider-authzed/docs/guides/getting-started.md

 terraform apply
 ```

-## Understanding Resource Limitations

-When working with this provider, be aware of these limitations:

-1. **No Support for Updates**: The AuthZed API doesn't support direct updates.
-Changing any resource attributes will cause Terraform to delete and recreate the resource.

-2. **State Management**: When a token is recreated, a new secret is generated and the old token becomes invalid.
-Applications using the previous token will need to be updated with the new secret.

-3. **Resource Dependencies**: When a service account is recreated, it receives a new ID, which means any tokens or policies attached to it will also need to be recreated.

 ## Best Practices

 1. **Minimize Changes**: Group related resources together and try to avoid frequent changes to resources with dependencies.
 2. **Secret Rotation**: If you need to rotate secrets, plan for a transition period where both old and new tokens might be valid.
 3. **Separate Environments**: Use different Terraform workspaces or states for development and production environments.
 4. **Use Variables**: Keep tokens and IDs in variables to make your configurations more flexible.

 ## Additional Resources